 Stopping the condemnation altogether can be a challenge and is not always possible.
 In some instances, however, you can prevent the government from taking your property by proving that the government is not taking it for a legitimate public use.
 A Texas eminent domain attorney is essential to successfully stopping the condemnation since it can be difficult to prove that the government is acting improperly.
 Sometimes condemnations are stopped when the taking authority realizes the actual cost to acquire that will be involved.

-Contact the Eminent Domain Attorneys at Barron, Adler, Clough & Oddo, LLP
+Contact the Texas Eminent Domain Attorneys at Barron, Adler, Clough & Oddo, PLLC

-If you are facing a regulatory taking, condemnation or other eminent domain action in Texas, contact the Texas eminent domain lawyers at Barron, Adler, Clough & Oddo, LLP, to learn how we can help.
-Our condemnation attorneys have represented more clients throughout Texas on more projects than any other firm and our attorneys are experts in the field of eminent domain.
+If you are facing a regulatory taking, condemnation or other eminent domain action in Texas, contact the Texas eminent domain lawyers at Barron, Adler, Clough & Oddo, PLLC to learn how we can help.
+Our condemnation attorneys have represented more clients throughout Texas on more projects than any other firm – from Bexar to Collin County, Harris to Tarrant County – and our attorneys are focused exclusively on the field of eminent domain.